 Redragon has a lot of different models and variations of mechanical keyboards available in their website and on Amazon.
-All the different models seem very similar, so it can be difficult to tell what’s different about them and choose which one is the best.

 We’ll go more into the details of each Redragon keyboard we reviewed and talk about why we chose the K582 over the other options.
 We’ll also give some other budget mechanical keyboard recommendations that we feel do much better than the Redragon models.

 All of these articles were featured in our favorite mechanical keyboards under $50 post.

 We purchased and reviewed three different Redragon mechanical keyboard variations.
 Redragon has a TON of different product offerings on Amazon, so to avoid spending our time reviewing 50+ mechanical keyboards that are only slightly different, we ordered the 3 most popular Redragon mechanical keyboard variations.
 We also avoided their non-mechanical keyboards, since we are only interested in their mechanical keyboards.

 The three keyboards we picked are the Redragon K551 Vara, K552 Kumara, and the K582 Surara.
 They were all under $50, which is a very affordable price for mechanical keyboards.
 They all have good reviews on Amazon, but we feel that those numbers are inaccurate because Redragon most likely sent those products to people for free so they would review them.
 This can lead to an inflated star rating, when in reality the product isn’t quite that good.